-HB23-1085 creates a corresponding provision by allowing a rural municipality, defined as a municipality with a population of less than 10,000 people, to adopt a less current model code if it has applied for and not been awarded a grant that significantly assists with energy code adoption and enforcement training.
-Population is determined by the most recently published population estimates from the state demographer.
+HB23-1085 would have extended the timeframes during which rural municipalities and counties would be required to concurrently adopt a specified model energy code when updating their existing building codes.
+It also would have created a provision allowing a rural municipality, defined as a municipality with a population of less than 10,000 people, to adopt a less current model code if it has applied for and not been awarded a grant that significantly assists with energy code adoption and enforcement training.
+This would have matched the corresponding provision that already exists for rural counties.